dfandrich/testclutch/metadata.md

   contents of another field. e.g. the format of the "compiler" field might depend on the "buildsystem" field, or the values in the "ciarch" field might depend on the "origin" field.
+- Boolean fields should be defined so that the complete absence of the field in the metadata should be treated as "no".

 ## Tests